ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 'ndless_resources.tns' from the calcbin/ directory of Ndless to any directory of the calculator.
 The two documents must be in the same directory.

-Open 'ndless_installer' from the Documents screen of the calculator, and let it hot-reboot.
+Open 'ndless_installer' from the Documents screen of the calculator and wait a few seconds.
+Now:

+ - the calculator may display a frozen clock and random pixels at the top of the screen.
+You are out of luck, the installation failed.
+Reboot the TI-Nspire by unplugging the USB cable, then removing and putting back a battery.
+Retry the installation again.

+ - The calculator may hot-reboot.
 Ndless is now installed.

-You will need to reinstall Ndless after each reboot.
+The installation is not permanent: you need to reinstall Ndless after each reboot.

 How do I upgrade from v1.0/v1.1?
 ================================